-Just two years ago, James Small, a Jehovah's Witness, came to this Court after facing the same ultimatum as Groff: accept a new work schedule that conflicts with your weekly religious obligations or find a new job.
+Just two Terms ago, James Small, a Jehovah's Witness, came to this Court after facing the same ultimatum as Groff: accept a new work schedule that conflicts with your weekly religious obligations or find a new job.
 Citing Hardison, the Sixth Circuit held that even temporarily accommodating Small's request to work the rest of the week, at reduced pay, while he searched for a new job would impose an undue hardship.
 Small v.
 Memphis Light, Gas & Water, 952 F.3d 821, 826 (6th Cir.
 2020).
 This was despite the company's "history of offering this same accommodation to other employees, including those removed from their positions for unsatisfactory job performance."
 Small, 141 S. Ct. at 1227 (Gorsuch, J., dissenting from denial of certiorari).

 Other examples abound.
 One court dismissed claims by a Muslim seeking to attend Friday prayer services.
 The court said that requiring an employer to pay any overtime-even two hours-would be undue hardship as a matter of law.
 El-Amin v.
-First Transit, Inc., 2005 WL 1118175, at 8 (S.D.
+First Transit, Inc., 2005 WL 1118175, at \8 (S.D.
 Ohio May 11, 2005).
-Another court held that a Seventh-day Adventist was not entitled to а scheduling accommodation to observe his Sabbath because the administrative change would have cost his employer-the Chrysler Corporation-roughly "\$1,500 per year."
+Another court held that a Seventh-day Adventist was not entitled to a scheduling accommodation to observe his Sabbath because the administrative change would have cost his employer-the Chrysler Corporation-roughly "\$1,500 per year."
 Cook v.
 Chrysler Corp., 981 F.2d 336, 339 (8th Cir.
 1992).
 Still another court recently observed that "payment of premium wages goes beyond an employer's obligation to provide a reasonable accommodation," and that the employer is not required "even to assist the plaintiff in finding someone to swap shifts."
 Logan v.
-Organic Harvest, LLC, 2020 WL 1547985, at 5 (N.D.
+Organic Harvest, LLC, 2020 WL 1547985, at \5 (N.D.
 Ala.
 Apr.
 1, 2020).
+And other have upheld the denial of accommodations to Orthodox Jews because allowing them Saturdays off might "negatively affect [the] morale" of employees without the same religious needs.
+Aron v.
+Quest Diagnostics Inc., 174 F. App'x 82, 83 (3d Cir.
+2006); see also Miller v.
+Port Auth. of N.Y. & N.J., 351 F. Supp.
+3d 762, 791 (D.N.J.
+2018).

 Religious claimants also suffer under Hardison's callous standard in cases about grooming policies and dress codes.
-One court reluctantly held that exempting a Rastafarian from a grooming policy at the auto-repair shop where he worked would pose an "undue hardship," because doing so might "adversely affect the employer's public image."
+One court reluctantly held that exempting a Rastafarian from a grooming policy at the autorepair shop where he worked would pose an "undue hardship," because doing so might "adversely affect the employer's public image."
 Brown v.
 F.L.
 Roberts & Co., 419 F. Supp.
 2d 7, 15 (D. Mass.
 2006) (quotation omitted).
 Another concluded, for the same reason, that accommodating a Muslim employee's request to wear a hijab would result in undue hardship.
 Camara v.
 Epps Air Serv., Inc., 292 F. Supp.
 3d 1314, 1330-32 (N.D.
 Ga.
 2017).

 All of this is disturbing.
 But it is not surprising.
 As Congress realized, neutral employer policies inevitably favor the majority's preferences regarding schedules, appearance, and similar matters.
 And Congress knew that practices like Groff's were in particular danger.
-Indeed.
-Senator Jennings Randolph-the sponsor of the 1972 amendment that added the religious-accommodation provision to Title VII-complained that this Court had "divided evenly" in a case involving an employee who was fired for refusing to work on the Sabbath.
+Indeed, Senator Jennings Randolph-the sponsor of the 1972 amendment that added the religious-accommodation provision to Title VII-complained that this Court had "divided evenly" in a case involving an employee who was fired for refusing to work on the Sabbath.
 118 Cong.
 Rec.
 705-06 (1972) (referring to Dewey v.
 Reynolds Metal Co., 402 U.S. 689 (1971)).
-Randolph remarked that his amendment would "resolve by legislation . . . that which the courts apparently have not."
+Randolph remarked that his amendment would "resolve by legislation ... that which the courts apparently have not."
 Id.